eddeee888/route-codegen/README.md

 - [x] Add yaml file for config
 - [x] Make this CLI
 - [x] Publish
-- [ ] Compile route creators to JS with `.d.ts` and make sure it can be imported
+- [x] Generate route / link creators
+- [ ] Generate url function needs to take URL query.
+Maybe pass this into each `createLink` as a function so route & link always have the same function.
 - [ ] Tests
 - [ ] Set up CI
 - [ ] Clean up